 The star on which this technique has been applied most effectively is the Sun, where the technique is known as helioseismology.

 The stars that asteroseismologists study are constantly vibrating, sending compression waves richocheting through their interiors to the surface, where they manifest as changes in the stars’ brightness.

 2. The study of the movements of heavenly bodies and how these patterns affect living systems on earth.

-3. The study of the relationship of all living things to the universe.
+3. Research in the possible relationships of all living things in the universe.

 2. The science dealing with the structure and composition of planets and other bodies in the solar system; the geology of celestial bodies.

 2. The science of meteoritic stones.